 2. Other directives:

-This medical power of attorney shall become effective only upon my incapacity my own medical care. y to give, withhold or withdraw informed consent to
+THIS MEDICAL POWER OF ATTORNEY SHALL BECOM HOLD OR WITHDRAW INFORMED CONSENT TO MY NCAPAG CITY TO GIVE, WITH-

 Signature of the Principal

 I did not sign the principal's signature above.
-I am at least eighteen years of ag or marriage.
-I am not entitled to any portion of the estate of the principal or to principal or codicil thereto, or legally responsible for the costs of the principal's attending physician, nor am I the representative or successor representative of o the best of my knowledge under any will of the smedical or other care.
-I am not the principal's
+I am at least eightee not entitled to any portion of the estate of the principal or to the legally responsible for the costs of the principal's medical or other tive or successor representative of the principal. best of my knowledge und der any will of f the prin cipal or codicil thereto, or

 Witness DATE

 Witness DATE

-STATE OFCOUNTY OF
+STATE OF COU INTY OF

-l, , a Notary Public of said County,

-do certify that , as principal,

-and ,
+I,certify that

+Certify that
-as witnesses, whose names are signed to the writing above bearing date on the ne

-day of, 20,have this day ackr nowledged the same before me.
+whose names are signed to the writing above bearing date on the the same before me.

-Given under my hand this day of , 20
+Given under my hand this day of , 20 ·

 My commission expires:

+Signature of Notary Public -